MattHalloran/ReactGraphQLTemplate/README.md

 3. `vim .well-known/brave-rewards-verification.txt`
 4. Paste the text given in step 1 into the file, and save.

+## Ads
+I hate ads as much as anyone else, but they're still an important monetization tool.
+The easiest way to set up ads is through [Google AdSense](https://www.google.com/adsense).
+If you'd like to specify where the ads appear, you should follow [these instructions](https://support.google.com/adsense/answer/9274025) to set up an "ad unit".

+Some tips for implementing ads:
+1. Make sure the font matches your site's font (`Lato` in this repo).
+2. Make sure that pages and dialogs leave enough padding at the bottom so that nothing is cut off by a banner ad
+3. Make sure to change `data-ad-client` and related fields from this repo's ad components (if I've implemented them yet), so you receive the ad revenue instead of me.

 ## Deploying project
 Currently, the cheapest way to deploy a web project seems to be through VPS hosting.
 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) is an example of how to do this on DigitalOcean.
 Instead of a plain Ubuntu server, however, it is easier to install one that already contains Docker.